-- 705 Redfish message, translating any relevant bits from BEJ back to the JSON format used by Redfish, and - returning the result back to the client.
-The MC may also act as a client to manage RDE Devices; for this - 707 purpose, the MC may communicate directly with the RDE Device using BEJ payloads and the PLDM for - 708 Redfish Device Enablement commands detailed in this specification. - 709 The RDE Device is an RDE Provider.
-To perform this role, the RDE Device must define a management - 710 topology for the resources that organize the data it provides and communicate it to the MC during the - 711 discovery and registration process.
-The RDE Device is also responsible for receiving Redfish messages - encoded in the binary BEJ format over PLDM and sending appropriate responses back to the MC; these - 713 messages can correspond to a variety of operations including reads, writes, and schema-defined actions.
+The RDE Device is an RDE Provider.
+To perform this role, the RDE Device must define a management topology for the resources that organize the data it provides and communicate it to the MC during the discovery and registration process.
+The RDE Device is also responsible for receiving Redfish messages encoded in the binary BEJ format over PLDM and sending appropriate responses back to the MC; these messages can correspond to a variety of operations including reads, writes, and schema-defined actions.

-714 7.2 Redfish Device Enablement concepts
+7.2 Redfish Device Enablement concepts

-715 This specification relies on several key concepts, detailed in the subsequent clauses.
+732 This specification relies on several key concepts, detailed in the subsequent clauses.

-7.2.1 RDE Device discovery and registration
+733 7.2.1 RDE Device discovery and registration

-- 717 The processes by which an RDE Device becomes known to the MC and thus visible to clients are known - 718 as Discovery and Registration.
-Discovery consists of the MC becoming aware of an RDE Device and - 719 recognizing that it supports Redfish management.
-Registration consists of the MC interrogating specific - 720 details of the RDE Device's Redfish capabilities and then making it visible to external clients.
-An example - 721 ladder diagram and a typical workflow for the discovery and registration process may be found in clause - 722 9.1.
+- The processes by which an RDE Device becomes known to the MC and thus visible to clients are known - as Discovery and Registration.
+Discovery consists of the MC becoming aware of an RDE Device and - 736 recognizing that it supports Redfish management.
+Registration consists of the MC interrogating specific - details of the RDE Device's Redfish capabilities and then making it visible to external clients.
+An example - 738 ladder diagram and a typical workflow for the discovery and registration process may be found in clause - 739 9.1.

-723 7.2.1.1 RDE Device discovery
+740 7.2.1.1 RDE Device discovery

-- The first step of the discovery process begins when the MC detects the presence of a PLDM capable - device on a particular medium.
-The technique by which the MC determines that a device supports PLDM - 726 is outside the scope of this specification; details of this process may be found in the PLDM base - 727 specification (DSP0240).
-Similarly, the technique by which the MC may determine that a device found on - one medium is the same device it has previously found on another medium is outside the scope of this - 729 specification. - 730 Once the MC knows that a device supports PLDM, the next step is to determine whether the device - 731 supports appropriate versions of required PLDM Types.
-For this purpose, the MC should use the base - 732 PLDM GetPLDMTypes command.
-In order to advertise support for PLDM for Redfish Device Enablement, - a device shall respond to the GetPLDMTypes request with a response indicating that it supports both - 734 PLDM for Platform Monitoring and Control (type 2, DSP0248) and PLDM for Redfish Device Enablement - 735 (type 6, this specification).
-If it does, the MC will recognize the device as an RDE Device. - 736 Next, the MC may use the base PLDM GetPLDMCommands command once for each of the Monitoring - 737 and Control and Redfish Device Enablement PLDM Types to verify that the RDE Device supports the - required commands.
+- 741 The first step of the discovery process begins when the MC detects the presence of a PLDM capable - device on a particular medium.
+The technique by which the MC determines that a device supports PLDM - 743 is outside the scope of this specification; details of this process may be found in the PLDM base - specification (DSP0240).
+Similarly, the technique by which the MC may determine that a device found on - one medium is the same device it has previously found on another medium is outside the scope of this - 746 specification. - 747 After the MC knows that a device supports PLDM, the next step is to determine whether the device - supports appropriate versions of required PLDM Types.
+For this purpose, the MC should use the base - 749 PLDM GetPLDMTypes command.
+In order to advertise support for PLDM for Redfish Device Enablement, - a device shall respond to the GetPLDMTypes request with a response indicating that it supports both - 751 PLDM for Platform Monitoring and Control (type 2, DSP0248) and PLDM for Redfish Device Enablement - 752 (type 6, this specification).
+If it does, the MC will recognize the device as an RDE Device. - Next, the MC may use the base PLDM GetPLDMCommands command once for each of the Monitoring - and Control and Redfish Device Enablement PLDM Types to verify that the RDE Device supports the - required commands.
 The required commands for each PLDM Type are listed in Table 47.
-As with the - 739 GetPLDMTypes command, use of this command is optional if the MC has some other technique to - vinderstand which commands the RDE Device supports.
-At this point, RDE Device discovery at the PLDM - 741 level is complete.
+As with the - 756 GetPLDMTypes command, use of this command is optional if the MC has some other technique to - understand which commands the RDE Device supports.
+At this point, RDE Device discovery at the PLDM - 758 level is complete.